firelightrpg/Reignfall/recap.md

 The party investigated the structure, defeated several ogres, rescued hostages and discovered a chamber with ritual wards for a serpent talisman.
 The item was retrieved successfully by following the rituals depicted in the murals.

 The party also befriended a giant boar, serving the ogres.

+## Session 6
+### Poisoned Skies - Inteterim
+2023-10-12

+The party returned the hostages, Rhys, an influential trader, from house Merriweather, Eira Rivenwood, an herbalist and mother figure to the other hostages, Gwenneth, a teenage girl with surprising resilience,  who the ogre leader attempted to use as human shield, Aldric, a hunter from Daggerford and Eldra, a botanist determined to escape.

+ After returning the rescued folk to their various places around the Delimbyr vale, the party encountered a distressed rancher, Fineas, suspicious of wolves after losing livestock, and a sage named Emyr, overly excited about the prospect of a long lost fort, and discovering it's secrets.

+The party set up watch at Fineas' ranch, and discovered some poisoned plants.
+Theren used his Primeval Awareness and detected aberrations, dragons, fey, fiends and undead within range.

+After un uneventful evening, the party elected to follow Emyr's direction and headed to the region between the Blackbranch and Blightwood forests.